THE INTAKE PROCESS

 Since Massage Therapy is considered Healthcare in most states, you will be asked to complete an Intake Form which includes simple health history.

-It is important to let your Massage Therapist about any AND ALL current or past medical conditions; some conditions are not compatible with massage.
-This help your Massage Therapist plan an appropriate session for you.
+It is important to let your Massage Therapist knowabout any AND ALL current or past medical conditions; some conditions are not compatible with massage.
+This helps your Massage Therapist plan an appropriate session for you.

-At Well Being Massage Therapy there are no “One Size Fits All” massage sessions.
-Your experienced Massage Therapist will tailor your session to meet your specific needs.
+At Nick Clidas Massage and Wellness there are no “One Size Fits All” massage sessions.
+Your experienced Massage Therapist will tailor your treatment to meet your specific needs.

-Well Being Massage Therapy now use an electronic Intake Form, which can be completed online. before your appointment.
+Nick Clidas Massage and Wellness now use an electronic Intake Form, which can be completed online in just a few minutes and is best completed before your appointment.

 When you have your first appointment, your Massage Therapist will review your intake information, and may have questions to clarify your responses before you get on the table.
 This is the time for you to ask any questions you have.